 South Padre Island Attractions

-The long and rich history of South Padre Island provides for fun and interesting things to see.
-While this is not a history lesson we want you to know a little about what makes South Padre Island such a great destination, and about the fun things to see.
+There is so much to do, see, and learn in South Padre on your next visit!
+The long and rich history of South Padre Island provides for fun and interesting exploring.
+We are excited to share with you a little bit about what makes Padre such a great destination, and what South Padre Island Attractions are worth the trip!

 South Padre Island gets its name from Padre Ballí (ca. 1770–1829), also known as José Nicolás Ballí, who was a rancher, a priest, and an original grantee of Padre Island.
 See the statue of Padre Ballí located at the island end of the causeway.